isaacnmm/pestpolicy-hugo2XX/content/posts/ant-exterminator-in-bellevue/index.md

 ####  Understanding Ant Infestations

-[Ants](https://pestpolicy.com/ant-exterminator-in-seattle/) are social insects that live in colonies, which can range from a few dozen to millions of individuals.
+[Ants](https://pestpolicy.com/ant-exterminator-in-seattle/)are social insects that live in colonies, which can range from a few dozen to millions of individuals.
 They are known for their organized behavior, with different castes performing specific roles such as foraging, building, and protecting the colony.

-Common [ant](https://pestpolicy.com/how-much-does-an-ant-exterminator-cost/) species in Bellevue include pavement ants, carpenter ants, odorous house ants, and sugar ants.
+Common [ant](https://pestpolicy.com/how-much-does-an-ant-exterminator-cost/)species in Bellevue include pavement ants, carpenter ants, odorous house ants, and sugar ants.
 Each species has distinct habits and preferences, making accurate identification crucial for effective control.

 ####  Signs of an Ant Infestation